Help Us Report

 General Private Employers

-The first part of the two part test concerns "direction and control."
-The worker must be free of the employer's direction and control to be considered an independent contractor.
+The first part of the two part test concerns "control or direction."
+The worker must be free of the employer's control or direction to be considered an independent contractor.

-- If the worker is found to be under the direction and control of the employer, the worker is an employee.
+- If the worker is found to be under the control or direction of the employer, the worker is an employee.

-- If the worker is free from the direction and control of the employer, the second section of the test is applied to the worker.
+- If the worker is free from the control or direction of the employer, the second section of the test is applied to the worker.

 Part 2: Six of Nine Conditions

 The second part of the two part test is "six of nine conditions".
 The worker must meet six of nine conditions in this section to be considered an independent contractor.
 If the worker does not meet at least six of the nine conditions, the worker is an employee.

 The worker must meet the conditions of both parts of the two part test to be classified as an independent contractor.
 If the worker meets the conditions of one section but not the other, the worker is an employee.